greengru34/GreenGruHub/README.md

 ### What is SpuzlX?
 - SpuzlX is web proxy hoster
 - SpuzlX has deployed many web proxys like Dogeub, Interstellar, and even Utopia
-- SpuzlX has also "cracked" many games like Minecraft
+- SpuzlX has also "cracked" many games like Minecraft and Cookie Clicker

 ### Why use SpuzlX?
 SpuzlX is completly free and mostly add free